Mardi Gras Indians Super Sunday around St. Joseph's Day

 Before 1969, the Indians celebrated by coming out at night to meet and greet other "gangs".
 In 1969, the first parade was created and rolled through town at night.
 In 1970, it was switched to a day parade on Sunday afternoon, and has continued in that tradition to this day.

-Super Sunday March 16, 2014's expected procession is as follows:
+An example of a Super Sunday procession is as follows:

 - Begins at noon in A.L.
 Davis Park at Washington Avenue and LaSalle Street